UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 glue("n_neighbors_min", "{:0.0f}".format(accuracies_grid["n_neighbors"].min()))
 ```

-At first glance, this is a bit surprising: the performance of the classifier
+At first glance, this is a bit surprising: the accuracy of the classifier
 has not changed much despite tuning the number of neighbors!
-For example, our first model
+Our first model
 with $K =$ 3 (before we knew how to tune) had an estimated accuracy of {glue:text}`cancer_acc_1`%,
 while the tuned model with $K =$ {glue:text}`best_k_unique` had an estimated accuracy
 of {glue:text}`cancer_acc_tuned`%.
-But upon examining {numref}`fig:06-find-k` again closely&mdash;to revisit the
+Upon examining {numref}`fig:06-find-k` again to see the
-cross validation accuracy estimates for a range of neighbors&mdash;this result
+cross validation accuracy estimates for a range of neighbors, this result
 becomes much less surprising.
 From {glue:text}`n_neighbors_min` to around {glue:text}`n_neighbors_max` neighbors, the cross
 validation accuracy estimate varies only by around {glue:text}`std3_acc_ks`%, with
 each estimate having a standard error around {glue:text}`mean_sem_acc_ks`%.
 Since the cross-validation accuracy estimates the test set accuracy,
 the fact that the test set accuracy also doesn't change much is expected.
+Also note that the $K =$ 3 model had a precision
+precision of {glue:text}`cancer_prec_1`% and recall of {glue:text}`cancer_rec_1`%,
+while the tuned model had
+a precision of {glue:text}`cancer_prec_tuned`% and recall of {glue:text}`cancer_rec_tuned`%.
+Given that the recall decreased&mdash;remember, in this application, recall
+is critical to making sure we find all the patients with malignant tumors&mdash;the tuned model may actually be *less* preferred
+in this setting.
+In any case, it is important to think critically about the result of tuning.
+Models tuned to
+maximize accuracy are not necessarily better for a given application.

 ## Summary